pivotal/hammer/README.md

   username: OPSMAN-USERNAME
 ops_manager_private_key: OPSMAN-RSA-PRIVATE-KEY
 ops_manager_public_ip: OPSMAN-PUBLIC-IP
+ops_manager_ssh_user: OPSMAN-SSH-USER
 pks_api:
   url: PKS-API-URL
 sys_domain: PAS-SYSTEM-DOMAIN
 ```
 This file can then be passed into the tool via `hammer -t path-to-env-config <command>`.

+`ops_manager_ssh_user` is an optional field and if not set then `hammer -t path-to-env-config ssh opsman` will use
+`ubuntu` to ssh to the OpsManager VM, if users need to ssh via a different username they should set this as appropriate.

 NB: `sys_domain` and `pks_api.url` are only needed for using `hammer cf-login` and `hammer pks-login` respectively.